 Rochester Public Utilities (RPU) is a municipally-owned electric and water utility located in Rochester, MN.
-RPU serves more than 50,000 electric customers and 39,000 water customers.
+RPU serves over 57,000 electric customers and 41,000 water customers in a 60 square mile service area, and has revenues nearing $161 million annually.
 RPU operates under the direction of a five member, mayor-appointed Utility Board and under the Rochester City Council.

 A robust RPU transmission system with ties to other regional transmission systems ensures the safe, reliable delivery of electricity in and out of Rochester.
 As part of the CapX2020 project, RPU recently added two new161 kV transmission interconnections at Rochester to provide additional transmission system reliability.